 - 3.3.2.
-The OBD system shall indicate the failure of an emission-related component or system when that failure results in emissions exceeding the OBD threshold limits given in Table 4 in paragraph 6.8.2. of this Regulation. - 3.3.2.1.
-The OBD thresholds limits for vehicles that are type approved according to the emission limits set out in paragraph 6.3.10. of this Regulation are set out in Table 4 in paragraph 6.8.2. of this Regulation. - 3.3.3.
+The OBD system shall indicate the failure of an emission-related component or system when that failure results in emissions exceeding the OBD thresholds set outOBD threshold limits given in Table 4 in paragraph 6.8.2. of this Regulation. - 3.3.2.1.
+The OBD thresholds limits for vehicles that are type approved according to the emission limits set out in paragraph 6.3.10. of this Regulation are set out in Table 4A and Table 4B (as applicable) Table 4 in paragraph 6.8.2. of this Regulation. - 3.3.3.
 Monitoring requirements for vehicles equipped with positive ignition engines.
 In satisfying the requirements of paragraph 3.3.2. of this annex the OBD system shall, at a minimum, monitor for: - 3.3.3.1.
 The reduction in the efficiency of the catalytic converter with respect to emissions of NMHC and NO_x.
 Manufacturers may monitor the front catalyst alone or in combination with the next catalyst(s) downstream.
-Each monitored catalyst or catalyst combination shall be considered malfunctioning when the emissions exceed the NMHC or NO_x OBD threshold limits provided for by paragraph 6.8.2. of this Regulation. - 3.3.3.2.
-The presence of engine misfire in the engine operating region bounded by the following lines: - (a) A maximum speed of 4,500 min-1 or 1,000 min-1 greater than the highest speed occurring during a Type 1 Test cycle, whichever is the lower; - (b) The positive torque line (i.e. engine load with the transmission in neutral); - (c) A line joining the following engine operating points: the positive torque line at 3,000 min-1 and a point on the maximum speed line defined in (a) above with the engine's manifold vacuum at 13.33 kPa lower than that at the positive torque line. - 3.3.3.3.
-Oxygen sensor deterioration
+Each monitored catalyst or catalyst combination shall be considered malfunctioning when the emissions exceed the NMHC or NO_x OBD thresholds set out in threshold limits provided for by paragraph 6.8.2. of this Regulation. - 3.3.3.2.
+The presence of engine misfire in the engine operating region bounded by the following lines: - (a) A maximum speed of 4,500 min-1 or 1,000 min-1 greater than the highest speed occurring during a Type 1 Test cycle, whichever is the lower; - (b) The positive torque line (i.e. engine load with the transmission in neutral); - (c) A line joining the following engine operating points: the positive torque line at 3,000 min-1 and a point on the maximum speed line defined in